Judicial restraint

-Judicial restraint is a judicial interpretation that recommends favoring the status quo in judicial activities; it is the opposite of judicial activism.
-Aspects of judicial restraint include the principle of stare decisis (that new decisions should be consistent with previous decisions); a conservative approach to standing and a reluctance to grant certiorari; and a tendency to deliver narrowly tailored verdicts, avoiding "unnecessary resolution of broad questions."
+Judicial restraint is a judicial interpretation that recommends favoring the status quo in judicial activities and is the opposite of judicial activism.
+Aspects of judicial restraint include the principle of stare decisis (that new decisions should be consistent with previous decisions); a conservative approach to standing (locus standi) and a reluctance to grant certiorari; and a tendency to deliver narrowly tailored verdicts, avoiding "unnecessary resolution of broad questions."

 Judicial restraint may lead a court to avoid hearing a case in the first place.
-The court may justify its decision by questioning whether the plaintiff has standing; or by refusing to grant certiorari; or by determining that the central issue of the case is a political question better decided by the executive or legislative branches of government; or by determining that the court has no jurisdiction in the matter.
+The court may justify its decision by questioning whether the plaintiff has standing; by refusing to grant certiorari; by determining that the central issue of the case is a political question better decided by the executive or legislative branches of government; or by determining that the court has no jurisdiction in the matter.

 Judicial restraint may lead a court to decide in favor of the status quo.
 In a case of judicial review, this may mean refusing to overturn an existing law unless the law is flagrantly unconstitutional (though what counts as "flagrantly unconstitutional" is itself a matter of some debate).
 On an appeal, restraint may mean refusing to overturn the lower court's ruling.
-In general, restraint may mean respecting the principle of stare decisis — that new decisions should show "respect [...] for its own previous decisions."
+In general, restraint may mean respecting the principle of stare decisis, which holds that new decisions should show "respect [...] for [the court's] own previous decisions."

-Judicial restraint may lead a court to rule narrowly, avoiding "unnecessary resolution of broad questions" (also known as judicial minimalism.)
+Judicial restraint may lead a court to rule narrowly, avoiding "unnecessary resolution of broad questions" (an approach known as judicial minimalism).
 Restrained rulings are small and case-specific, rather than broad and sweeping.
-Restrained rulings also hesitate to justify themselves in terms of previously unidentified rights or principles.
+Restrained rulings hesitate to justify themselves in terms of previously unidentified rights or principles.